Alfresco/docs-alfresco/salesforce/latest/using/community.md

       ![lightning-externally-select]({% link salesforce/images/lightning-externally-select.png %})

 You will see a **Successfully Shared Accounts Externally** message.
-The result of the performed actions is when the community member logs into Salesforce they will see the case in their **All Open Cases** list.
+The result of the performed actions is that when the community member logs into Salesforce they will see the case in their **All Open Cases** list.

 ## Salesforce Classic

-To create a commuity site you need to peform the following:

 1. See [Create an Experience Cloud Site pg.
 51](https://resources.docs.salesforce.com/latest/latest/en-us/sfdc/pdf/communities.pdf){:target="_blank"}